yuriy-chumak/ol/README.md

   - note: Ol supports the full Unicode 15.0.0 (2022 Sep 13) character set.
   - note: To write a character use `write-char`, otherwise you'll write a number.
 * `apply` arguments count is **limited to 249** in Ol (but `list` elements count is unlimited, sure).
+  - note: Ol 3.0 will not have this limitation.
 * NEGATIVE indices in `substring` are **valid** in Ol (means "from the end of string", -1 means a last *rune*).
 * NEGATIVE vector indices are **valid** in Ol (means "from the end of vector", -1 means a last element).
 * Ol has **extended form** of `case` (with vectors support),